nautes-labs/website/src/en/guide/user-guide/environment.md

 ### Execute Delete Environment Request

-Use the curl command or other tools to execute the API request to delete a environment.
+Use the curl command or other tools to execute the API request to delete an environment.

 After the request is successful, the resource file for the environment will be deleted in the `default.project` repository of the specified product.